History of the Montreal Canadiens: 1910–1917: National Hockey Association

 Newsy Lalonde helped lead the Canadiens to their first Stanley Cup in 1916.

 The Canadiens played their first game on January 5, 1910, coached by Jack Laviolette.
 Before a sellout crowd of 3,000, they defeated Cobalt 7–6 in overtime.
 The victory was erased from the history books shortly after, as the CHA collapsed after only two weeks of play, and the NHA chose to restart the season after absorbing the CHA's Ottawa Senators and the Montreal Shamrocks.
 The Canadiens' first game of the new season was played January 19, a 9–4 loss to the Renfrew Creamery Kings.
 They lost three more games before finally recording their first victory of the new season on February 7, when they defeated the Haileybury Hockey Club by a score of 9–7.
 They won only two of their 12 games that season, and finished last in the eight-team league.

 George Kennedy, owner of the Club Athlétique Canadien (CAC), claimed rights to the "Canadiens" team name following the season.
 He settled the dispute by buying the team from O'Brien for $7,500.
 That same year, the team adopted its now-famous red sweater with a blue stripe across the front.
 In the middle of the stripe was an elongated red C encompassing a red A to represent the CAC.

 The Canadiens reached the playoffs for the first time in 1913–14 when they tied the Toronto Blueshirts for the league lead with 26 points.
 The two teams played a two-game series for the championship, with the winner based on total goals.
 Georges Vezina shut out the Blueshirts 2–0 in the first game, but the Canadiens were defeated 6–0 in the second and lost the series.
 Two years later, in 1915–16, the Canadiens won the NHA championship, the O'Brien Cup, with a 16–7–1 record, three wins better than the second place Senators.
-The title earned the Canadiens their first berth in the Stanley Cup Finals, where they faced the Portland Rosebuds of the Pacific Coast Hockey Association (PCHA).
+The title earned the Canadiens their first berth in the Stanley Cup Final, where they faced the Portland Rosebuds of the Pacific Coast Hockey Association (PCHA).
 With the best-of-five series tied at two wins apiece, the deciding game was held at Westmount Arena in Montreal on March 30, 1916.
 Montreal's Goldie Prodgers scored the winning goal with less than four minutes to play, giving the Canadiens their first Stanley Cup championship.